 One of Germany’s greatest individual talents since the similarly enigmatic Günter Netzer had strutted his stuff, Schuster had opted to sit out the tournament after his wife’s demand of a DM1 million ransom had failed to move the president of the DFB, Hermann Neuberger, and team kit sponsor Adidas.
 When Adidas chief Horst Dassler failed to give in to the demands of Neuberger and Gabi Schuster, West Germany boarded for Mexico without Augsburg’s favourite Bach playing ivory tinkler and midfield schemer.
 Having gone into international exile in 1984 at the age of 25, Schuster now ensured that he would never represent his country again.

-Likewise, Littbarski was only used sparingly and the Koln player’s match fitness was more precariously balanced than his captain’s.
+Likewise, Pierre Littbarski was only used sparingly and the Köln player’s match fitness was more precariously balanced than his captain’s.
 Whereas Germany advanced against Morocco, so France went through at the expense of the reigning champions Italy, in Mexico City.
 In a matchup which seemed to come too soon, Platini pulled off his one classic performance of the tournament against the team he knew better than all others.
-Thanks to a 14th minute chip from the French captain and a second half strike from Yannick Stopyra, France made it through to the last eight.
+Thanks to a 14th-minute chip from the French captain and a second-half strike from Yannick Stopyra, France made it through to the last eight.

-In truth, the semi-final between France and West Germany in the same Jalisco stadium in the western Mexico City of Guadalajara was nowhere near of the same vintage.
+In truth, the semi-final between France and West Germany in the Estadio Jalisco in the western Mexico City of Guadalajara was nowhere near the same vintage.
 Where France’s quarter-final had been instantly acknowledged as the kind of game that would be fondly remembered down the ages, the semi-final between the European neighbours was a contest between teams who each carried several creaking components.

 Hugh McIlvanney reckoned that the Franco-Brazilian encounter on Platini’s birthday had been “perhaps the most extraordinary contest in the entire history of the World Cup”.
 After such a technical and emotional tour de force anything would be bound to suffer by comparison.